 Driving home after a big family gathering in western North Carolina the Sunday before Christmas, I was listening to the Carolina Panthers vs. New York Giants NFL football game on the radio.
 The Panthers' excellent play-by-play broadcaster is a fellow by the name of Mick Mixon.

-During one of the crazy body-slamming first-quarter skirmishes between the two players, Mixon said something along the lines of this:
+During one of the crazy body-slamming first-quarter skirmishes between the two players, Mixon said uttered these words:

 I nearly drove off I-40 into a ditch!

 You can listen to the audio clip from the radio broadcast here (2 min):

 The phrase "Mid-Atlantic Championship Wrestling" hasn't been used or heard much since it disappeared from the general public airwaves in 1986, except for places like this website, of course.
 There are a lot of mainstream broadcasters who use wrestling metaphors, or reference pro-wrestling by name, but they usually invoke the name of the WWF.